starknet-edu/starknetbook/src/ch02-12-foundry-forge.md

 These cheat codes consist of helper functions that adjust the smart contract's environment.
 They allow developers to modify parameters or conditions to examine contract behavior in specific scenarios.

 Using `snforge_std`'s cheat codes, you can change elements like block numbers, timestamps, or even the caller of a function.
 This guide focuses on `start_prank` and `stop_prank`.
+You can find a reference to available cheat codes [here](https://foundry-rs.github.io/starknet-foundry/appendix/cheatcodes.html)

 Below is a transfer test example: